am-codez/Obsidian-2024/publish/CPSC 110.md

 ### Naturals
+- Naturals are a self-ref data definition because there'a an arbitrary number of natural numbers
+	- We also don't know which numbers users will input
 - `(add1 )`
 	- Produces a natural 1 bigger
 	- E.g. `(add 1 0)` returns 1       while      `(add 1 (add1 0))` returns 2